 ‘The people called Ludim descend from Mizraim… spelled Ludiyim in 1 Chronicles 1:11.
 But the only person named Lud is a son of Shem.
 It appears that the only Lud in the Bible and the only Ludim in the Bible have nothing to do with each other; i.e. the Ludim stem from some other, otherwise unmentioned Lud.
 It may be that there once were two patriarchs named Lud and thus two peoples named Ludim, but that one people and the other patriarch vanished from the story.’

 It is incredible that a commentary would head off on such a completely incorrect tangent and therefore, in a mis-leading direction, instead of seeing the simplicity of the obvious answer – that two merged to become one.
-Some forbearance needs to be given, as in nearly all other instances they have been far and away the best Bible concordance for this project’s requirements and gratefully received.
+Some forbearance needs to be given, as in nearly all other instances, Abarim have been far and away the best Bible concordance for this project’s requirements and of which I am grateful.

 ‘It’s a mystery what the names Lud and Ludim might mean, although scholars have proposed several possibilities.
 The name Lydia means From Lud and the name Ahilud may mean Brother Of Lud.
 It can also be that – as is attested by Jones’ Dictionary of Old Testament Proper Names – in the language where this name came from (Phoenician, says Jones) the ‘d’ and the ‘z’ were pretty much indistinguishable and the name is actually Luz, meaning Turn of Twist, and thus the word by which the crooked almond tree was known.